AlCpwnd/KnowledgeBase/Windows/README.md

 # Windows knowledge

+## Failed to create Connexant Audio Factory
+Recurring issue on some HP devices with drivers installation failure.

 ## DFS Replication Errors
 Solution related to the DFSR Event ID 4012, where a server failed to sync with a local SYSVOL folder.